-Remember that hail damage repair, especially paintless dent repair, requires well-trained and experienced hands, quality tools, and extensive knowledge to be accomplished correctly.
+Remember that hail damage car repair, especially paintless dent repair, requires well-trained and experienced hands, quality tools, and extensive knowledge to be accomplished correctly.

 Depending on the severity of the damage, auto hail repair may involve PDR, traditional dent repair, part replacement, repainting, and more.
-It is important to find a shop that has had experience doing all these things, and knows enough about hail damage to identify and use the best methods to fix your car.
+It is important to find a shop that has had experience doing all these things, and knows enough about hail damage car repair to identify and use the best methods to fix your car.

 If you are unsure whether to trust a certain shop or not, ask them for a quote and see how they assess the damage.
 Insurance and qualified repair shops price PDR cost according to the PDR pricing matrix.
 If the shop seems to be asking for random, unexplainable upcharges and fees for procedures that don’t make sense (for example, a full repainting when only one panel is damaged)–or conversely, quotes incredibly low fees–it’s a tell-tale sign that they don’t have a standard procedure for dealing with hail repair, which will prevent them from repairing your car properly.